 During the sophomore year, students observe and participate in classroom settings for one morning each week.
-Students are placed in a different setting each semester.
+Students are placed in a multiple settings each semester.
+Students are responsible for their own transportation; staff works with students to coordinate carpooling.

 EDU 203-204